CME Group Inc. (CME) – Don’t Be So Quick to Call it Dead

 CME Group Inc. (CME) Insider Activity

-A total of 12 insider transactions have happened at CME Group Inc. (CME) in the last six months, with sales accounting for 3 and purchases happening 9 times.
+A total of 11 insider transactions have happened at CME Group Inc. (CME) in the last six months, with sales accounting for 3 and purchases happening 8 times.
 The most recent transaction is an insider purchase by SHEPARD WILLIAM R, the company’s Director.
-SEC filings show that SHEPARD WILLIAM R bought 1,244 shares of the company’s common stock on Jan 18 at a price of $175.98 per share for a total of $0.22 million.
+SEC filings show that SHEPARD WILLIAM R bought 195 shares of the company’s common stock on Mar 28 at a price of $186.45 per share for a total of $36337.0.
 Following the purchase, the insider now owns 0.25 million shares.

-CME Group Inc. disclosed in a document filed with the SEC on Jan 18 that SHEPARD WILLIAM R (Director) bought a total of 55 shares of the company’s common stock.
-The trade occurred on Jan 18 and was made at $175.98 per share for $9651.0.
-Following the transaction, the insider now directly holds 2212.0 shares of the CME stock.
+CME Group Inc. disclosed in a document filed with the SEC on Mar 27 that SHEPARD WILLIAM R (Director) bought a total of 298 shares of the company’s common stock.
+The trade occurred on Mar 27 and was made at $185.32 per share for $55195.0.
+Following the transaction, the insider now directly holds 0.25 million shares of the CME stock.

 CME Group Inc. (CME): Who are the competitors?